Five Random Lessons from Covering the Theranos Debacle

 4. The Thing About Palo Alto Is…

-… if you gave Disney a few billion dollars and said, “We want you to make a gimmicky amusement park that’s supposed to look like a place where rich people live and that has a good theme park project management, but where no one who sees it will ever doubt that it’s really just a gimmicky Disney amusement park,” you’d get something that looks exactly like Palo Alto.
+… if you gave Disney a few billion dollars and said, “We want you to make a gimmicky amusement park that’s supposed to look like a place where rich people live, but where no one who sees it will ever doubt that it’s really just a gimmicky Disney amusement park,” you’d get something that looks exactly like Palo Alto.

 5. Why Arizona?